VickyhqL/Unit-1.-A/task_1.md

 Yes.
 I think I should create MVPs.
 Since the game itself captures an overarching plot I could present the game in "acts" much like plays and submit each act at different stages.
 Eg in my first submission I would submit 1 act and in the next I would submit 2.
 I would like to know if the client likes the way decisions impact the plot and their gaming experience.

 Question 3: Do you see similarities between the Human-Centered Design cycle presented in the video and the Design Cycle we use for developing software?
 Explain.:
+Yes, they both require feedback from the client and the designer.
+However with human centered design the feedback happens more often at earlier intervals compared to the traditional design cycle.

 Question 4: What are the simple principles for human-centered design presented in the video?
 Write a sentence with the definition of each.:
+Discoverability: Being able to understand the parameters of what you are making such that the user can interact with the item correctly.
+Feedback: The user should recieve feedback that tells them they are interacting with the item correctly.

 Question 5.
 Consider your game.
 Think about ways you can improve the Players’ Experience using Human-centered design.
 Write below your ideas:
+If it is possible to change the colour of the text and show a score display visibly change colours everytime they make a good choice it would allow the user to be more engaged.
+If at the end we show there are medals you can earn the user would be encouraged to pursue those medals and pick bad choices to complete the full "bad" run for the medal.